Triple Bottom Line

 As a manufacturer, we use inputs, and we create outputs.
 Our goal is always to be aware of the resources we are using and the byproducts we are creating, continually improving our work to be good stewards of our resources.

 In 2015, we changed our cooling and heating system to reduce our water usage by over 70%.
 And we implemented a bottle return and reuse program to reduce our glass use.
 Any bottles we can’t use are recycled.
-The ink on our bottle labels is also water-based, lead-free, and entirely recyclable.
+The ink on our bottle labels is water-based, lead-free, and entirely recyclable.
 We also use compostable cups at tastings and events.

 In 2016, we improved our grain sourcing to move towards using over 90% local and organic grains.
 We source all of our botanicals organically, locally, or both.

 In 2017, we have set ourselves the goal of becoming a zero-waste facility.
-Our plans include: changing our packaging to further reduce plastic use; setting up compost for our entire building; disposing of our spent grain through a combination of animal feed, composting, and digestion to make bio-gas.
+We are: changing our packaging to further reduce plastic use; setting up compost for our entire building; disposing of our spent grain through a combination of animal feed, composting, and digestion to make bio-gas.
 We’re also setting up recycling for stretchy plastics that aren’t accepted by the city.

 What next?
-Well, we hope to switch all of our energy to renewables (we're already having some really fun and exciting conversations with the city and local energy specialists about installing solar panels on our roof and replacing our natural gas use with fuel made from our spent grains), work with the distributors who transport our spirits to adopt more eco-friendly shipping options, and then keep on pursuing the most minimal and positive possible environmental impact.
+Well, in 2018 we hope to switch all of our energy to renewables (we're already having some really fun and exciting conversations with the city and local energy specialists about installing solar panels on our roof and replacing our natural gas use with fuel made from our spent grains), work with the distributors who transport our spirits to adopt more eco-friendly shipping options, and then keep on pursuing the most minimal and positive possible environmental impact.

 The profit circle may seem obvious.
 But it isn’t necessarily.
 The thing about profit, as far as we’re concerned, is that it should be proportional.
 We’re not an internet company pursuing an imaginary valuation.
 We make things.
 As a consequence, the money we make will always be grounded in reality.
 We quite like that.